THDigi/SE-ModScript-Examples/README.md

-﻿# Examples
+﻿﻿# Examples
-A collection of SE mod script examples and ready-to-use code libraries.
+A collection of SE mod script examples and some ready-to-use code libraries.

+I recommend to start from [Quick Intro to Space Engineers Modding](https://github.com/THDigi/SE-ModScript-Examples/wiki/Quick-Intro-to-Space-Engineers-Modding) which is in the Wiki tab with other guides aswell.

 Feel free to use'em in your mods or whatever.